Code-Institute-Submissions/workout-world/README.md

 #### Color

 The color scheme used for this project is to create a minimalistic and modern design with high contrast between the lighter and the darker colors.
+The two darkest color are used as background colors for the project and the lighter gray and darker turquoise are used for text and elements in the project.
+The lightest turquoise are used sparingly to hightlight some elements in the project.
 ![Color scheme](/assets/images/color-scheme.jpeg)

 #### Typography